brucemack/brucemack.github.io/_posts/2025-01-25-sdr-passband-testing.md

 Test particulars:
 * Fixed carrier at 7,200 kHz.
 * Sweep VFO from 7,195 kHz to 7,205 kHz in 100 Hz steps.
-* 100ms at each location.
+* 100ms at each frequency.
 * Audio power was measured across 256 samples taken at 8 kHz.
+This is a RMS aggregation of the voltage samples.
 * I generated the Hilbert impulse response using [my homebrew implementation of the Parks-McClellan algorithm](https://github.com/brucemack/firpm-py).
 * My Hilbert transform was using 51 taps.
 The passband used for the filter